csem/experiment_tracker/README.md

 # Getting started
 ## Collect your results
-# Getting started
-## Collect your results
-Let's assume you have run an experiment "my_experiment" of 4 runs (see below for the terminology) on 2021-01-26 at 17:07:39.
+Let's assume you have run an experiment "my_experiment" of 3 runs (see below for the terminology) on 2021-01-26 at 17:07:39.
 And that, for each run you are saving a npy file and a log file.

 ```
 my_experiment/